 Dustin

-On line 262, the first paper we cite is Kitchell et al. (1977), which is a seminal bioenergetics modelling paper where proportionality is assumed (realized feeding rate is a proportion between 0.25 and 0.4 of maximum consumption rate).
+On line 266 (previously 262), the first paper we cite is Kitchell et al. (1977), which is a seminal bioenergetics modelling paper where proportionality is assumed (realized feeding rate is a proportion between 0.25 and 0.4 of maximum consumption rate).
 The second paper we cite is Neuenfeldt et al., 2020, which uses a gastric evacuation rate model to estimate consumption.
 The proportion of consumption to maximum consumption varies around 0.4 for cod of different sizes.

 However, these studies are not assessments of proportionality between consumption in the wild and maximum consumption rates, rather they reflect common approaches and assumptions in the literature.
 To the best of our knowledge, such studies do not exist.